swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 devirtualized.

-## Proposed solution
+## Proposed design

-Introduce two new declaration modifiers: `subclassable` and `overridable` (other spellings are discussed in the Alternatives section below):
+Introduce a new declaration modifier, `open` (other spellings are discussed in the Alternatives section below):

-- `subclassable class C {}` declares that C is a class which is subclassable outside of the module it is declared in.  `subclassable` implies `public`, so `public` does not need to be explicitly written.
+- `public open class C {}` declares that C is a class which is subclassable outside of the module it is declared in.

-- `overridable func foo() {}` declares that foo is a method which is overridable outside of the module it is declared in.  `overridable` implies `public`, so `public` does not need to be explicitly written.

-The `subclassable` modifier only makes sense for classes, but `overridable` may be used on `var`, `func`, and `subscript` declarations within classes.
+- `public open func foo() {}` declares that foo is a method which is overridable outside of the module it is declared in.  `open` in this sense is only allowed on overridable declarations, i.e. `var`, `func`, and `subscript` declarations within classes.

-Because these modifiers replace the `public` keyword on affected declarations, they do not increase the annotation burden on APIs, they just increase expressive power and encourage thought when publishing those APIs.
+`open` is invalid on declarations that are not also `public` (see the Alternatives discussion for rationale).

+`open` is invalid on declarations that are `final`.

+If an `open` class inherits an `open` method from a superclass, that method remains `open`.
+If it overrides an `open` method from a superclass, the override is implicitly `open` if it is not `final`.

+The superclass of an `open` class must be `open`.
+The overridden declaration of an `open override` must be `open`.
+These are conservative restrictions that reduce the scope of this proposal; it will be possible to revisit them in a later proposal.

-Objective-C classes would always be imported as `subclassable`, and all of their methods are `overridable`.
+Objective-C classes and methods are always imported as `open`.

-## Detailed design
+The `@testable` design states that tests have the extra access permissions of the modules that they import for testing.
+Accordingly, this proposal does not change the fact that tests are allowed to subclass non-final types and override non-final methods from the modules that they `@testable import`.

-Code Examples:
+## Code examples

 ```swift
 /// ModuleA: